darakeon/dfm/manage/TASKS.md

 - [ ] Remove license check from android
 - [ ] Fix delete empty account with detailed schedule
 - [ ] Tests for delete empty account with detailed schedule
-- [ ] Warning the you need to create categories on site to use app
+- [ ] Warning that you need to create categories on site to use app

 ## <a name="publish"></a>4.0.1.0 :sheep: <sup>`8`</sup>
 - [x] `2017-09-09 > 2017-09-09` Make tasks file as MD